-Hurricane Michael made landfall on October 10, 2018, in Northwest Florida near Tyndall Air Force Base.
-At landfall, Michael was a strong Category 4 hurricane on the Saffir-Simpson hurricane intensity scale.
+Hurricane Michael made landfall on October 10, 2018, in northwest Florida at Tyndall Air Force Base.
+At landfall, Hurricane Michael was a Category 5 hurricane on the Saffir-Simpson hurricane intensity scale (Beven, Berg, and Hagen, 2019).
 Hurricane Michael substantially impacted the coast from Panama City Beach to St. Marks.
 This report documents the impact of Hurricane Michael on the beaches, dunes, and coastal construction.
 It will assist the Florida Department of Environmental Protection (Department) and local governments to identify areas where storm erosion has left upland development and infrastructure vulnerable to imminent damage from future storms, where beaches and dunes may be restored, and where expedited permitting procedures are needed to assist homeowners with repairs and reconstruction.

 The Department developed this Post-Storm Beach Conditions and Damage Assessment Report to quantify the damages caused by Hurricane Michael.
 This report provides an assessment of storm impact, beach and dune erosion, and structural damages to the coast of northwest Florida.
-Although extensive structural damage occurred well inland of the coast, the damage assessment in this report specifically focuses on damage within the coastal building zone, as defined in Chapter 161, Florida Statutes.
+Although extensive structural damage occurred well inland of the coast, the damage assessment in this report specifically focuses on damage within the Coastal Building Zone, as defined in Chapter 161, Florida Statutes.

 Following the impact of Hurricane Michael, damage assessment teams from the Department collected field data in Bay, Gulf, Franklin, and Wakulla Counties.
-Detailed damage assessments were conducted of all construction within the coastal building zone.
+Detailed damage assessments were conducted of all construction within the Coastal Building Zone.
 The damage assessment teams from the Department included Ralph Clark, P.E., Coastal Engineer; Mike Manausa, Coastal Engineer; Guy Weeks, Planning Manager; Tyler Boland, Surveyor; Peter Bacopoulos, P.E., Coastal Engineer; Shane Duinkerken, Surveyor; Jennifer Steele, P.G., Coastal Geologist; Kevin Smith, Surveyor; and Keith Davie, Engineer.

 In addition to the field data assessments, post-storm vertical aerial photography provided by the National Oceanic and Atmospheric Administration (NOAA) assisted the assessments of coastal conditions.

 This post-storm report provides photographs taken by the damage assessment teams of some of the damage and beach erosion conditions relevant to the hurricane impact discussions.
-For additional Hurricane Michael photography obtained by the damage assessment teams, readers are referred to the Department's "Collection of Aerials and Shoreline Trends System" (C.O.A.S.T.S.) webpage at http://prodenv.dep.state.fl.us/DwrmCoasts/search.
+For additional Hurricane Michael photography obtained by the damage assessment teams, readers are referred to the Department's "Collection of Aerials and Shoreline Trends System" (C.O.A.S.T.S.) webpage.